Fred Whitlam

-Harry Frederick Ernest "Fred" Whitlam (3 April 1884 – 8 December 1961) was Australia's Crown Solicitor from 1936 to 1949, and a pioneer of international human rights law in Australia.
+Harry Frederick Ernest Whitlam (3 April 1884 – 8 December 1961) was Australia's Crown Solicitor from 1936 to 1949, and a pioneer of international human rights law in Australia.
 He was the father of Prime Minister Gough Whitlam, and had a great influence on his son's values and interests.

 Early life

 Whitlam was born in Prahran, a suburb of Melbourne, and was educated at a local state school before winning a scholarship to Wesley College, Melbourne.
 In 1900 he took first place in the Victorian Public Service clerical examination and joined the Department of Lands and Survey.
 After Federation he transferred to the Commonwealth Public Service, joining the Commonwealth Crown Solicitor's Office.
 In 1911 he moved to the land tax branch of the Treasury, where he employed the young John McEwen (later Prime Minister) as a clerk.
 He studied at the University of Melbourne, graduating in law in 1914.

 Whitlam married Martha ('Mattie') Maddocks in September 1914.
 Their house at 'Ngara' 46 Rowland St. Kew in Melbourne was built for them by Edward Maddocks, Mattie's father.
 Future Prime Minister Gough Whitlam was born there in 1916, and Freda Whitlam in Sydney in 1920 – she became principal of Presbyterian Ladies' College, Sydney and later moderator of the New South Wales Synod of the Uniting Church.